By Dr. Chi Hung La, ND

 Let's remove a couple of myths.
 The first common one is, "I eat yogurt and fermented foods so my gut flora should be ok."
 Yes, that would be ok if the patient wasn't on an antibiotic and had been eating it daily or weekly.
 Typically a daily serving of yogurt is about 750 million live cells.
 However, not all of the bacteria in your cup of yogurt will survive the journey through your gastric bubble.
 Also, the combination of these different good bacteria is what makes for a healthy gut.
 But most food-grade probiotics in yogurts are 2-3 different strains.
 In my clinical practice, patients are recommended to be on a general probiotic formula with a minimum of 10 billion CFU (colony-forming units).

 The second myth, "probiotic makes me bloated so it is bad."
 Yes, Not all probiotics are made equal.
-If it consistently gives you a problem after a few days of taking it, then it is right for you.
+If it consistently gives you a problem after a few days of taking it, then it isn't right for you.
 Even a suitable product can make you a little bloated the first 1-2 days as the good flora tries to reclaim some real estate.
 What makes your probiotic not suitable for you?
 Some manufacturers might use bacteria cultured from plants (soil-based), or other mammals, or with dairy-based bacteria during cultivation (and you are dairy-free).
-So that means you got to check the label.
+So you've got to check the label.
 Professional brands will pay closer attention to these matters and use better-researched strains and/or fewer fillers.

 Why use human strains?
 Our body temperature is 36.4C -37.2C degrees.
 When human-based strains are used, then the likely hood of having the bacteria colonizing in our gut is much higher.
 Also, the bacteria are more likely to be room temperature stable (still best to refrigerate to reduce moisture).
 Having said this, we don't need to worry if our probiotic has gone bad when it is in our carry-on for a few hours or when it was unintentionally left on the counter overnight.